 One Garden State Plaza, Paramus

-This year, Westfield Garden State Plaza in Paramus brought back a decorative icon from winters past, the legendary giant light-up Santa Claus.
+Last year, Westfield Garden State Plaza in Paramus brought back a decorative icon from winters past, the legendary giant light-up Santa Claus.
 The new Santa figure is 45 feet tall and has size 90 boots.
-After finding a place atop a chimney from the ’50s through the ’80s as the unofficial sign of the holiday season start in Bergen County, Santa’s made his return after a 30-year hiatus.
+After finding a place atop a chimney from the ’50s through the ’80s as the unofficial sign of the holiday season’s start in Bergen County, Santa made his return after a 30-year hiatus.
 To see St. Nick in all his glowing glory, head to the entrance by Nordstrom.

 94 Championship Pl., Augusta

 Dazzle the kids from the comfort of your car with more than two million lights.
 Pass dancing presents, friendly snowmen, toy-lugging trains and more on the mile-long drive-through course.
 Head inside after to explore the Christmas Village.
-This holiday hub has it all: Santa Claus, arts and crafts, carnival games, caroling, an ice rink, outdoor grilling, a s’mores station and even surprise showers of indoor snow.
-Shop everything from artisanal jams to comic book merch to locally-made clothes to exotic meat jerky (yup, you read that right).
+This holiday hub has it all: Santa Claus, carnival games, an ice rink, a s’mores station and more.
+Shop artisanal vendor goods while the kids stay busy.
 After all that shopping, snack on cheesecake, fudge or something warm from the food court.
 If you want a formal dinner, the wheelHouse Craft Kitchen + Bar is an on-site restaurant the whole crew will enjoy.
+Open through December 30.

 216 Forest Ave., Paramus